digitalev2000/Node_Project/README.md

 <li>jquery</li>
 </ul>

-Note: The port being used is port 3000.
+<blockquote>Note: The port being used is port 3000.
 Please make sure that this port is open in your hosts file before trying to run the application.
 In the public folder there is also an index page that allows a user to add term definitions too.
-Chech it out to see it in action.
+Chech it out to see it in action.  </blockquote>